-We have performed the procedures described below, which were agreed upon with the Board of Directors in the terms of engagement dated 11 September 2022, on the Board of Directors' Corporate Governance Report.
+We have performed the procedures described below, which were agreed upon with the Board of Directors in the terms of engagement dated 12 November 2023, on the Board of Directors' Corporate Governance Report.

-Procedures Findings 1 We obtained the Corporate Governance Report (the "report") issued by the Board of Directors and checked that it includes as a minimum, all items suggested by the CMA to be covered by the report as detailed in Annexure 3 of the Code by comparing the report with such suggested content in Annexure 3.
+Procedures Findings 1 We obtained the report issued by the Board of Directors and checked that it includes as a minimum, all items suggested by the CMA to be covered by the report as detailed in Annexure 3 of the Code by comparing the report with such suggested content in Annexure 3.
 We found that the report includes all items detailed in Annexure 3 of the Code and no exception noted.
-2 We obtained the details regarding areas of non- compliance with the Code identified by the Board of Directors for the year ended 31 December 2022.
+2. We obtained the details regarding areas of non- compliance with the Code identified by the Board of Directors for the year ended 31 December 2023.
 The Board of Directors has not identified any areas of non-compliance with the Code.

-Nasser Al Mugheiry License No. L1024587 ABU TIMAM
+Nasser Al Mugheiry License No. L2054901

+ABU TIMAM